cap-js-community/event-queue/docs/configure-event/index.md

 adjustment is made for event types in the queue for more than three minutes.
 The pre-defined rule is: if an event type remains in the queue for more than three minutes, its priority is temporarily bumped up by one level (i.e., from Low to Medium).

+# Keep Alive During Event Processing

+The "Keep Alive During Event Processing" feature ensures system reliability by monitoring event processing activities.

+## Overview

+During the processing of ad-hoc and periodic events, a keep-alive signal is sent to detect application crashes or unresponsiveness.
+This enables prompt redirection or restarting of events on different instances if needed.

+## Functionality

+- Keep-alive signals are periodically sent during event processing, based on event configurations.
+- If a keep-alive signal is not received, the system identifies a potential crash.
+- Events are restarted on available instances to minimize downtime and ensure continuity.

+## Configuration

+This parameter specifies the interval, in seconds, at which keep-alive signals are emitted during event processing.
+The default value is 60 seconds.
+Adjusting this parameter can tailor the system's responsiveness to potential failures.